-For more than three decades, Bill Bynum has worked to advance economic opportunity for disenfranchised populations.
-He began his career in North Carolina by establishing nationally recognized programs at Self-Help and at the NC Rural Economic Development Center.
-In 1994, Bynum moved to Mississippi to become the founding CEO of the Enterprise Corporation of the Delta, and in 1995 organized Hope Community Credit Union.
+Bill Bynum began his professional career in North Carolina by helping to establish Self-Help, a pioneer in the development finance industry, and later built nationally recognized programs at the NC Rural Economic Development Center.
+In 1994, he moved to Mississippi to become founding CEO of Enterprise Corporation of the Delta, and in 1995 organized Hope Community Credit Union.

 Today, Bill leads the family of HOPE organizations (Hope Enterprise Corporation, Hope Credit Union and Hope Policy Institute) which provides financial services; leverages private and public resources; engages in advocacy; and otherwise acts as a catalyst to fulfill its mission of strengthening communities, building assets, and improving lives throughout the Deep South, and mitigate the extent to which factors such as race, gender, birthplace and wealth limit one’s ability to prosper.
 Since 1994, HOPE has generated over $3.6 billion in financing that has benefitted more than two million people throughout Alabama, Arkansas, Louisiana, Mississippi and Tennessee, while shaping policies and practices that have improved conditions in opportunity-starved communities nationwide.